kit-data-manager/Data-Collections-Explorer-Graph/docker/README.md

 }
 ```

-- Show which services have upload size restrictions and what the limit is
+- Show which services have upload size restrictions, what the limit is, and order results in descending order
 ```
 PREFIX dce: <https://data-collections.nfdi4ing.de/dce#>